 This clause is actually a statement of factual matters whereby parties to a shareholders agreement represents and states to the other party that a given state of facts is true and correct as of a given time.
 It provides details regarding the current status of the startup or company, its work, and the utilization of funds received from the investors.
 In case of breach of warranty, investors can ask to indemnify through collateral or a penalty interest or any amount for such breach.
 The parties to a shareholder agreement take important decisions based on the representation and warranties of each other.
 If in any case such representation and warranties are false or there is a breach with respect to them then the indemnity clause protects the financial interest of the other party.

 Liquidation is the process of bringing a business to an end and distributing its assets to claimants.
 As company operations end, the remaining assets are used to pay creditors and shareholders, based on the priority of their claims.
-So this clause provides details as to which type of shareholder will be preferred in case of liquidation of startup or company.
-In such cases, mostly the angel investors or the venture capitalists are preferred in both cases wherein the startup or company is either sold at a profit or a loss.
+So this clause provides details as to which type of shareholder will be preferred in case of liquidation of a startup or company.
+In such cases, mostly angel investors or venture capitalists are preferred in both cases wherein the startup or company is either sold at a profit or a loss.

 This clause provides details as to under what circumstances a shareholders agreement might get terminated.
 A termination clause is applied wherein the agreement gets terminated on the occurrence of any specific event which can be non-contribution of share towards the capital by the parties or insolvency of parties wherein the parties had represented to be solvent earlier.
 This can result in termination of a shareholders agreement upon written notice to the defaulting party.